BlockchainCommons/developer-web-site/_pages/tech/identity/ssi.md

 The [2016 introduction of SSI](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/)
-introduced ten principles to define self-sovereign ability:
+introduced ten principles to define self-sovereign identity:

 1. **Existence.** Users must have an independent existence.
 2. **Control.** Users must control their identities.